etpinard/dash-textarea-autocomplete/CONTRIBUTING.md

         + redo step 2-3 and
         + make another `@JuliaRegistrator register branch=main` comment on the newly pushed commit on Github.
-The JuliaRegistrator bot will match the version number with the open `JuliaRegistries/General` PR.
+The JuliaRegistrator bot will match the version number with the opened `JuliaRegistries/General` PR.

         After the `JuliaRegistries/General` PR is merged, the Julia version of the package will be out-of-sync with the NPM and PyPI versions.
-So it is hightly recommanded to redo the publish process from scratch starting with an `npm version --no-git-tag-version patch` call.
+So, it is hightly recommanded to redo the publish process from scratch starting with an `npm version --no-git-tag-version patch` call.
 Note that we cannot simply abandoned an opened `JuliaRegistries/General` PR, as the Julia registries require "sequential" version increments as of 2021-12-16.
 That is, going from `v1.1.0` to `v1.2.1` if the `v1.2.0` release is botched is not allowed.
         </details>